FAQ - Frequently Asked Questions

 Providing a high quality educational product is really important to us.
 If you feel like the series failed to meet your expectations, we will happily provide a full refund of your purchase within 30 days of your purchase date.
 Please get in touch with us at email@example.com and we will process this quickly and efficiently.

 After purchasing the series through our website, you will immediately be emailed a link which you can use to download the entire series.
-The link should be active for 5 days after the time of purchase.
+The link is also available on the order confirmation page after payment.

 The entire series comes packaged in a .zip file, so you will need to use a file decompressor to extract the files contained within.
 From there, you will receive: